MathieuAR-GDPSFH/community-guide/phpmyadmin/Detailed explanation of phpmyadmin tables and columns.md

 - userCoins: This is the amount of user coins the user has collected.

-- special: This is the trail the user has.
-(Trails have unique ID's.)
+- special: I am not sure about what this is or what it is meant to display.

 - gameVersion: The version of the game the user is using.
 (21 is 2.1, 20 is 2.0, 19 is 1.9 and so on.)